christofsteel/syng/README.md

   * `waiting_room_policy`: One of `none`, `optional`, `forced`.
 When a performer wants to be added to the playback queue, but has already a song queued, they can be added to the _waiting room_. `none` disables this behavior and performers can have multiple songs in the queue, `optional` gives the performer a notification, and they can decide for themselves, and `forced` puts them in the waiting room every time.
 Once the current song of a performer leaves the queue, the song from the waiting room will be added to the queue.
   * `last_song`: `none` or a time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 When a song is added to the queue, and its ending time exceeds this value, it is rejected.
   * `preview_duration`: Before every song, there is a short slide for the next performer.
 This sets how long it is shown in seconds.
-  * `key`: If the server, you want to connect to is in _private_ or _restricted_ mode, this will authenticate the client.
-Private server reject unauthenticated playback clients, restricted servers limit the searching to be _client only_.
+  * `key`: If the server, you want to connect to is in _private_ or _restricted_ mode, this will authorize the client.
+Private server reject unauthorized playback clients, restricted servers limit the searching to be _client only_.
   * `mpv_options`: additional options forwarded to `mpv`.
   * `show_advanced`: show advanced options in the configuration GUI.